aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsx-to-text/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to TEXT via Java or Online App" h2="On Premise Java API for PowerPoint PPSX to TEXT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSX to Word TEXT.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It can be used to convert PPSX to HTML.
+This API is feature-rich and provides a wide range of features such as creating, editing, and converting presentations.
+It also supports a variety of formats such as PPT, PPTX, PPS, PPSX, and ODP.

+Aspose.Words for Java is a feature-rich Word Processing API that can be used to convert HTML to TEXT.
+It provides a wide range of features such as creating, editing, and converting documents.
+It also supports a variety of formats such as DOC, DOCX, RTF, HTML, and ODT.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSX to Word TEXT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to TEXT.
+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint PPSX to Word TEXT.
+This process involves two steps, first converting PPSX to HTML using Aspose.Slides for Java and then converting the HTML to TEXT using Aspose.Words for Java.
+This process is quick and efficient and can be used to automate the conversion of large numbers of documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}